meodai/palette-aldente/README.md

 Options:
-  -V, --version                 output the version number -O, --out <directory>         path to output directory (default: "./dist") -F, --formats <string>        comma separated list of formats to convert to -D, --defaultformat <string>  default color format outputted in your target file (default: "hex") -S, --svg                     export an overview SVG of the palettes (default: true) --no-svg                      do not export an overview SVG of the palettes -h, --help                    display help for command
+  -V, --version                 output the version number -O, --out <directory>         path to output directory (default: "./dist") -A, --autoname <boolean>      if true, the palette name will be generated from the colors contained (default: true) --no-autoname                 unnamed palettes will be have "Untitled <n>" as name -F, --formats <string>        comma separated list of formats to convert to -D, --defaultformat <string>  default color format outputted in your target file (default: "hex") -S, --svg <boolean>           export an overview SVG of the palettes (default: true) --no-svg                      do not export an overview SVG of the palettes -J, --js <boolean>            export a JS wrapper file with the palettes an a minimal API (default: true) --no-js                       do not export an JS file -H, --html <boolean>          export a HTML file that showcases the palettes (default: true) --no-html                     do not export an HTML file -I, --img <boolen>            export PNG images of the palettes (default: true) --no-img                      do not export PNG images of the palettes -h, --help                    display help for command
 ```